 Other Services – Asphalt Repair – Maintenance – Striping – Steel

 TARC Construction, Inc. has decades of professional experience in parking lot maintenance.
 We have the answers to all of your asphalt and concrete needs.

-Cracking can be the result of one or more factors, such as drying shrinkage, thermal contraction, sub grade settlement, and applied loads.
+Cracking can be the result of one or more factors, such as drying shrinkage, thermal contraction, subgrade settlement and applied loads.
 Cracking cannot be prevented but it can be controlled.

-All factors have to be taken into account when designing a concrete mix in order to produce concrete with a workable slump.
+Solution: All factors have to be taken into account when designing a concrete mix in order to produce concrete with a workable slump.
 For best results concrete is finished at the right time, once all water has been evaporated.
-Cure concrete adequately without using salt or other chemicals durning winter.
+Cure concrete adequately without using salt or other chemicals during winter.
 Don’t overwork the concrete surface.
 Avoid using a vibrating screed on high slump concrete.

-Use a moderate slump concrete without bleeding and segregation.
+Solution: Use a moderate slump concrete without bleeding and segregation.
 Complete the finishing process when all water has evaporated, do not dust cement on the surface while water is present, and do not sprinkle water over the concrete while finishing it.
 Use a broom finish instead of using a steel towel.
 Cure concrete adequately so it can retain the necessary moisture for the hydration process.